pflanze/functional-perl/docs/howto.md

 "promise" value, which promises to evaluate the actual value of the expression that it describes when it is needed.
-Unless a language evaluates *all* expressions like this by default (like e.g. Haskell does), the programmer needs to indicate lazy evaluation of an expression explicitely.
-In a language that supports closures (like Perl) simply wrapping the expression in question as a function that doesn't take any arguments (`sub { ... }`) fulfills that role, but there are two improvements that can be done: (1) it's useful to make a promise distinguishable from subroutines to make the intent, error checking and debugging easier; (2) usually one wants evaluate-at-most-once semantics, i.e. if the value in a promise is needed multiple times, the original expression should be evaluated only once and then the result cached.
-Thanks to Perl's '&' subroutine prototype implementing a `lazy { .. }` construct becomes straightforward (just write a `sub lazy (&) { Promise->new($_[0]) }`.)
+Unless a language evaluates *all* expressions like this by default (like e.g. Haskell does), the programmer needs to indicate explicitely which expressions he wants to be evaluated lazily.
+In a language that supports closures (like Perl) simply wrapping the expression in question as a function that doesn't take any arguments (`sub { ... }`) fulfills that role, but there are two improvements that can be done: (1) it's useful to make a promise distinguishable from subroutines to make the intent clear and error checking and debugging easier; (2) usually one wants evaluate-at-most-once semantics, i.e. if the value in a promise is requested multiple times, the original expression should still only be evaluated only once and instead the result held in a cache.
+Thanks to Perl's '&' subroutine prototype, implementing a `lazy { .. }` construct becomes straightforward (just write a `sub lazy (&) {
+Promise->new($_[0]) }`.)
 This is offered in `FP::Lazy`.
+(It also
-(It also provides promises that *don't* cache their result, which might be handy as a small optimization for code that doesn't request their value multiple times, and has the advantage of not showing the memory retention difficulties described below.)
+provides promises that *don't* cache their result, which might be handy as a small optimization for code that doesn't request their value multiple times, and has the advantage of not showing the memory retention difficulties described below.)

 The reason this is useful is that it can avoid evaluation cost if the value is never actually needed, and that in the case when it *is*